“Stability is often the exception, not the baseline.”

 The Elements of Power

 In the highly acclaimed, The Elements of Power, investigative journalist Nicolas Niarchos uncovers the gritty reality behind the transition to a high-tech, green economy.
-Niarchos tracks the flow of critical minerals like cobalt and lithium, moving from the dangerous mines of the Congo to the strategic boardrooms of global superpowers
+Niarchos tracks the flow of critical minerals like cobalt and lithium, moving from the dangerous mines of the Congo to the strategic boardrooms of global superpowers.

 Radical Uncertainty: Decision-Making Beyond the Numbers